MikeMaximus/gbm/GBM/readme.txt

 For more information regarding Linux support read the FAQ at http://mikemaximus.github.io/gbm-web/linux.html

+- (All) Modified backup and restore logic for better usability when doing batch operations and to fix Mono related issues.
+- (All) Overhauled the Search screen for better usability and to fix Mono related issues.
 - (All) Overhauled the Import screen for better usability.
 Added game tags, simple filtering, sorting and general fixes.
 - (Linux) Fixed some bad code causing the "Official Import" connection to time out when making multiple connections in the same session.
 - (Linux) Fixed cross-platform issues with opening backup files and restore locations from the Game Manager.